Inheritance tax and inheritance law in Norway

 The Global Property Guide looks at inheritance from two angles: taxation, and what inheritance laws apply to foreigners leaving property in Norway: what restrictions there are and whether making a will is advisable.

-Inheritance tax is levied on the net amount of the inheritance received by beneficiaries, which is generally calculated at market value.
+Until 2013, inheritance tax is levied on the net amount of the inheritance received by beneficiaries, which is generally calculated at market value.
 The beneficiaries are liable to pay the inheritance tax.

 The rates are progressive, depending on the relationship between the deceased and the beneficiary.
 Inheritances between spouses and cohabitants are not taxable.